0487 - 信仰:宗教與現代社會

 Ellwood, Robert S. (1999).
 Politics of Myth: A Study of C. G. Jung, Mircea Eliade, and Joseph Campbell.
 New York: State University of

 Freud, Sigmund.
-(1927/2003) A fantasy future.
-It is included in a fantasy future and civilization and its dissatisfaction.
+(1927/2003) An imaginary future.
+Collected in An Imaginary Future and Civilization and Its Discontents.
 Hebei Education Press.

 Mauss, Marcel.
 (2006).
-General Theory of Witchcraft, Guilin: Guangxi Master University Press.
+General Theory of Witchcraft, Guilin: Guangxi Normal University Press.

 Muller, F. Max.
 (1989).
-Discussion on Religious Studies.
+Introduction to Religious Studies.
 Shanghai: Shanghai People's Publishing House.

 Weber, Max.
 (2007).
-New Education Ethics and Capitalism Spirit.
-Vober's Works Ⅻ. Guilin: Guangxi Teachers University Press.
+The Protestant Ethic and the Spirit of Capitalism.
+Collection of Weber's Works Ⅻ. Guilin: Guangxi Normal University Press.

 Arnal, William., and Russell T. McCutcheon.
 (2012).
 The Sacred Is the Profane: The Political Nature of "Religion".
 Oxford: Oxford University Press.